jeaye/color_coded/README.md

 Bundle 'jeaye/color_coded'
 ```

-**NOTE:** Cloning color_coded (or, more specifically, its submodules) may take quite a bit of time on slow connections.
-If your `:BundleInstall` command is blocking for some time, maybe go grab a beverage.

 Since color_coded has a compiled component, you'll need to manually compile when installing and updating.
 Compilation works as follows, assuming usage of vundle:

 ```bash